 These two are such a gift.
 Ever since I met them, their schedules have been insane.
 Kerin's major required a lot of complex science classes that took up a lot of her time and energy.
 Matt's an English major, so he's done everything that comes along with that, as well as a lot of work for campus media - video, photography, running accounts on social media platforms, etc. And of course, once spring semester rolled around, they were...you know, planning a wedding and sorting out their lives on top of everything else they already had to juggle.

-And somehow, no matter how crazy their lives may have been at any given time, they are always loving and selfless toward others around them.
+And somehow, no matter how crazy their lives may have been at any given time, they were always loving and selfless toward others around them.
 So many times, especially last school year, I'd drop by Kerin's apartment to talk to one of her roommates and end up staying twice as long to chat or vent with Kerin about whatever was going on in life at that moment.
-Oftentimes, Kerin would be bogged down working on a PowerPoint or a demonstration or a paper, but would always make time to hang out and catch up for a bit.
+Kerin would usually be bogged down working on a PowerPoint or a demonstration or a paper, but would always make time to hang out and catch up for a bit.

 And of course, Matt would almost always swing by the apartment - or already be there - and I would stay even later, talking to him about photography or crazy things people had done...or just stand at the counter laughing at his antics and all the ridiculous things he'd say.